 We have in place a competition compliance programme for managing risks relating to competition law, and our management is strongly committed to implementing this programme.
 The cornerstone of the programme is a competition law policy, which is kept up-to-date, providing information on competition rules and guidelines for our personnel.
 The competition compliance programme builds upon an e-learning module, based on the competition law policy.
 In addition, competition compliance trainings are held for relevant personnel in order to promote knowledge of competition laws and compliance therewith.

 Wärtsilä employees are encouraged to voice their concerns relating to any potential violations of the Code of Conduct and its underlying policies and instructions.
 The reported misconduct cases are investigated either locally or centrally, as appropriate.
 The primary means for reporting suspected misconduct incidents is via the line management.
-However, employees also have alternative reporting routes, including an externally hosted whistleblowing channel, reporting directly to the compliance function, or by informing legal affairs.
+However, employees also have alternative reporting routes, including an externally hosted whistleblowing channel available in 16 languages, reporting directly to the compliance function, or by informing legal affairs.
 If a suspected violation involves the top management of Wärtsilä Corporation, or where the suspected case is believed to be significant, the Audit Committee of the Board of Directors of Wärtsilä Corporation can be contacted directly.
 Employees who report a potential Code of Conduct violation in good faith will not suffer harassment, retaliation, or adverse employment consequences.
 In all cases, our employees can seek advice on ethical and lawful behaviour and on matters of integrity from Wärtsilä legal counsels or from the compliance function